The Bunny the Bear

-To date, The Bunny the Bear has released eight studio albums and two EPs.
+To date, The Bunny the Bear has released nine studio albums and two EPs.
 Tybor, being the only consistent member, writes all of the music and lyrics.

 History

 The Bunny the Bear and If You Don't Have Anything Nice to Say...
 (2010–2011)

 The Bunny the Bear self-released their self-titled debut album on February 4, 2010.
 They released a music video for the song entitled "April 11" on June 8, 2010.
 In December 2010, the band released a music video for a new demo song called "Aisle."
 The music video caught the attention of independent music label Victory Records, who signed the band in 2011.
 The band's album, If You Don't Have Anything Nice to Say..., was released on June 28, 2011.

 The band has toured with various artists such as Funeral for a Friend, Escape the Fate, The Amity Affliction, and label mates Victorian Halls to promote the release of If You Don't Have Anything Nice to Say.
 The band toured with Blood on the Dance Floor, Brokencyde, Deuce and others on the "Fight To Unite" tour.